 Also, sometimes people prefer getting to action instead of discussion.
 Be decisive when working with these people.

 You’re most interested in the big picture; the long-term strategic solution, but take a step back and look at the short-term implications and immediate consequences of your choices too.
 Sometimes in the pursuit of the big ideas, immediate realities can be sidelined and ignored, only to have it come staring you in the face later on.

 Also, present your thoughts in a sequential, time-based action plan so that people know what they have to do right now.
 Break it down for them.

-Also, hold back on your tendency to criticize.
-Learn to frame your corrective feedback in a more positive manner, for positive reinforcement can be a much more effective tool to motivate for other people.
+Also, hold back on your tendency to criticise.
+Learn to frame your corrective feedback more positively, for positive reinforcement can be a much more effective tool to motivate other people.